-Another plus point of Hypericum is that it is ideal for cut flowers both the blooms and later the berries are attractive and frequently used in flower arrangements.
+Another plus point of Hypericum is that it is ideal to have as a cut flower both the blooms and later the berries are attractive and frequently used in flower arrangements.

 Between 2015-2018 the RHS undertook a trial of Hypericum assessing varieties for shrub shape, flower quality and length of flowering, autumn fruits and disease resistance.
 If you are looking for a variety to grow these are a good starting point,